DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Conclusion

 \section{Conclusion}

 In this paper, we pointed out the challenge of limited generalization ability in existing ECE models.
 And we proposed a novel diffusion-based ECE model, DECap, which reformulates ECE with a discrete diffusion mechanism, incorporating an innovative edit-based noising and denoising process.
-Extensive results have demonstrated DECap's strong generalization ability and potential for bridging the gap between caption editing and generation.
+Extensive results have demonstrated DECap's strong generalization ability and potential as a uniform framework for both caption editing and generation.
 Moving forward, we are going to: 1) extend DECap into other modalities beyond images, \eg., video; 2) explore advanced techniques for finer controllability of DECap's editing process.